linear/linear/.changeset/drop-esm-source-map.md

 "@linear/sdk": patch
 ---

-Reduce package size by omitting the ESM source map.
+Reduced install size by about a third by no longer publishing the ESM source map; the published JavaScript is unchanged and remains unminified for debugging.